-Serbia: Competition reduces expensive electricity says EPS power trading director21.
-October 2013. / News Serbia Energy
+Serbia: Competition reduces expensive electricity says EPS power trading director, News Serbia Energy

 The opening and integration of the electricity market will lead to the closure of inefficient and expensive production, explained Dragan Vlaisavljevic Director of the Electricity Trading Power Industry of Serbia (EPS).
 The liberalization of the electricity market in Serbia and Southeast Europe according to Vlaisavljevic means opening and market integration and will affect the volume of production of renewable energy (OEI).